 For example, you can set up a system where the person making the referral receives a discount on their next purchase if their referral becomes a customer.
 If you have a happy customer, giving them a small incentive to tell their friends about you is a great way to generate more customers.

 Once you have a solid referral marketing strategy in place, your past customers will do all of the work for you.
 The key is then providing a good experience to as many customers as possible in the hopes that they then become marketers for you.
-If you want to find out more about referral marketing, you can check out this guide.

 What to do Next

 If you implement the marketing strategies above, you should have a solid foundation for your eCommerce store.
 However, there is still more you can do if you want to take things to the next level.